grz0zrg/fbg/README.md

 ## Documentation

-All usable functions and structures are documented in the `fbgraphics.h` file
+All usable functions and structures are documented in the `fbgraphics.h` file with [Doxygen](http://www.stack.nl/~dimitri/doxygen/)

+The HTML documentation can be found in the `documentation/html` directory.

-Examples demonstrating all features are also available in the `examples` directory.
+Examples demonstrating all features are available in the `examples` directory.

 Some effects come from [my Open Processing sketches](https://www.openprocessing.org/user/130883#sketches)